ftisiot/ftisiot-website/content/postgresqljson/main.md

 - jsonb
 ---

-This series covers how to solve common problems on JSON datasets with PostgreSQL® and it will include (links will appear once the target pages are up)
+This series covers how to solve common problems on JSON datasets with PostgreSQL® and it includes (links will appear once the target pages are up):

 <!--more-->